 I am always saying that time flies.
 It’s been over a year since we got our Aprilaire system installed.
 Wow!
 And I have to say that our family has definitely been healthier since.
 And now, it’s that time again.
-Time to think about winter wellness.
+Time to think about winter wellness and ways to improve our indoor air quality.
 Time to ensure that my family is staying healthy when running back and forth from school and work in the cold.

 Just to recap, in August 2017, we had a full suite of Aprilaire products installed in our home.
 This includes an Aprilaire Ventilation Control System, a whole house humidifier, a dehumidifier, a high efficiency air cleaner, and a Wi-Fi thermostat with IAQ control.

 Since then, we have learned the ropes and integrated the system into our smart home.
 We enjoy being able to ask Alexa or Google to turn up the heat, or tell us the current temperature.
 But, it’s not just the smart home integration that is impressive.
 It’s everything under the hood that keeps our home healthy and comfortable.